reeces-pieces04/WoodstockWave/README.md

 1. Go to the `Settings` page for your repo, and scroll down to the `Pages` section.
 Change the `Source` to `main`, then click the `save` button.
 1. Check your work at `<YourUsername>.github.io/WoodstockWave`.
 (You can also find this link by scrolling down to the middle of your settings page.)

+## Take it further
+Optionally, if you're interested in exploring other sketches like this one, check out Jerome Herr's page linked in the credits below.
+You can click on any of his designs to see them, and then click on the little `</>` button at the top of the page to see the code.

 ## Credit
 This assignment is based on original work created by [Jerome Herr](https://www.openprocessing.org/user/28663).